-Questions regarding this Compliance Plan can be directed to the CRO Director of Compliance and Ethics.
-The Company has designated the TBC Regulatory and Business Manager as the California Affiliate

-Transaction Compliance Officer, who will coordinate the implementation of this Compliance Plan in order to ensure compliance with the Rules.
+Questions regarding this Compliance Plan can be directed to the C&E Director, Ethics and Privacy.
+The Company has designated the TBC Regulatory and Business Manager as the California Affiliate Transaction Compliance Officer, who will coordinate the implementation of this Compliance Plan in order to ensure compliance with the Rules.